My Inclusive Sans Font Review

 Font Pairings for Inclusive Sans

-Inclusive Sans is a rational linear sans-serif typeface.
+Inclusive Sans is a quite rational linear sans-serif typeface.
 It pairs well with anything else in that category that is more contrasting or interesting for headings, like wild Roslindale, but also more quite similar sans-serif Inklination.

 - Headings